 But there is a type of forgetting that is not good for us–the forgetting of the Spiritus Lumine.
 The lumine is the great source of spiritual power that gives us the help and guidance we need to move beyond the programming instilled by the culture.
 This knowledge of how to manage our spiritual energies and commune with the Divine is something we do not want to ever forget again.
 But great joy!
 We are here once more and will regain the knowledge that was lost.
 Stay with these lessons and let’s learn how you became a soul.

 How You Became a Soul

 Source Consciousness is all there is.
 Source imagines and dreams–and when it does so, worlds come into existence.
 When Source dreams something of significance, IT will often send a part of ITs infinite awareness to explore the dream.
 So, when you ask how you became a soul, the answer is this, Source wished to create something of great importance and you are the tool Source will use to accomplish this end.
 This Source energy (your soul) has been placed in a capsule called the Lux Animae so that you might have more freedom and independence to explore the universe, learn, and carry out this dream from Source.
 New souls have a learning curve.
-Even though you are very old, in the scheme of eternity you are a very young soul.
+Even though you are very old, in the scheme of eternity you are very young as soul.
 There is much to learn before you, as Soul, can carry out its purpose in earnest.
-This includes masterying a variety of experiences in the material worlds such as this one.
-Once we have mastered these, we ascend to the next series of lessons in store for us.
+This includes mastering a variety of experiences in the material worlds such as this one.
+Once we do this, we ascend to the next series of lessons prepared for us.
 Now that you know how you became a soul, let us learn more about your true nature.